knightcrawler-stremio/knightcrawler/README.md

 ### Process the data we have imported

 The data we have imported is not usable immediately.
 It is loaded into a new table called `items`.
 We need to move this data into the `ingested_torrents` table to be processed.
-The producer and atleast one consumer need to be running to process this data.
+The producer and at least one consumer need to be running to process this data.

 We are going to concatenate all of the different movie categories into one e.g. movies_uhd, movies_hd, movies_sd -> `movies`.
 This will give us a lot more data to work with.